Improve your health at the office!

 Not at the office?
 You can do chair yoga during a flight, on a bench in the park, on a low concrete wall, or while sitting at your home and watching TV.

-If you’re looking to increase your flexibility, chair yoga is a great option.
+If you’re looking to increase your flexibility, this is a great option.
 Even if you’re not an athlete, flexibility is important, as it can help you with everyday tasks like tying your shoes, picking up items off the ground, and reaching up high in your cupboards.

 One study conducted over a 10-week period found that biweekly yoga sessions can increase your flexibility as well as improve your balance.